Preparing garments for sublimation is time-consuming and challenging, especially for dark clothes.

 Is Bleaching Needed For Sublimation Printing?

-However, when your shirts for sublimation are dark or of any darker and more vibrant color, you will need to bleach spray them if you want to get a good sublimation print and create a cool clothing piece.
+However, when your shirts for sublimation are dark or of a darker and more vibrant color, you will need to bleach spray them if you want to get a good sublimation print and create a cool clothing piece.

 However, if you want to create and wear clothes of black or any darker color, designed with sublimation prints, then the bleaching process is something you will need to do.